-Human and Organisational Performance (or Potential) is based on five principles, originally defined by Dr Todd Conklin, in his book, “The Five Principles of Human Performance“.
+Human and Organisational Performance (or sometimes Potential) is based on five principles, originally defined by Dr Todd Conklin, in his book, “The Five Principles of Human Performance“.

 These five principles shape and influence the way organisations think, act, view success and respond to failure.
 These five principles are integrative and work together to change the way we think about work and how to improve it.